moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 **Windows Installation Steps**:

-1. **Sign in to GitHub** and go to this [link](https://github.com/SteamDeckHomebrew/decky-loader/actions/workflows/build-win.yml).

-2. Choose the latest link or whichever version works for you.

-3. Scroll down to **"Artifacts"** and download **"PluginLoader Win"**.
-This is a zip file that you need to extract on your Windows machine.
-Make sure you're signed in to see the download link.
+1. Download the current Windows version of Decky Loader here [link](https://nightly.link/SteamDeckHomebrew/decky-loader/workflows/build-win/main/PluginLoader%20Win.zip)

-4. Download **NSLPluginWindows.exe** from [here](https://github.com/moraroy/NonSteamLaunchersDecky/releases).
+2. Download **NSLPluginWindows.exe** from [here](https://github.com/moraroy/NonSteamLaunchersDecky/releases).

-5. Run **NSLPluginWindows.exe** first.
+3. Run **NSLPluginWindows.exe** first.
 This will also create the necessary cef debugging file for Decky Loader.

-6. Run either **No_console.exe** or **Plugin Loader.exe**, depending on your preference.
+4. Run either **No_console.exe** or **Plugin Loader.exe**, depending on your preference.

-7. Go into **Game Mode** or **Big Picture Mode** to see the Decky Loader plugin and NonSteamLaunchers.
+5. Go into **Game Mode** or **Big Picture Mode** to see the Decky Loader plugin and NonSteamLaunchers.

 This setup will automatically add all your non-Steam games with artwork, correctly formatted for Windows.
 Only scanning will work; nothing else will function, so you can either auto-scan or manually scan your games.